Benjamin-Ortiz/catstagram/README.md

 when a new comment is created, the comment smoothly gets added to the page without requiring the website to reload.

-In building Catstagram, you will master the fundamentals of interacting with APIs and implementing DOM manipulation behaviors in response to API calls.
+In building Catstagram, the fundamentals of interacting with APIs and implementing DOM manipulation behaviors in response to API calls are shown.
-This project will be a 3 day project.

 ## Phases